brokiem/voxelbridge/README.md

 ## Configuration

-When you run VoxelBridge for the first time, it will generate a `config.yml` file.
+It will generate a `config.yml` file when you run the proxy for the first time.

 ## Running the Proxy